Blog

 Frequently Asked Questions

-Traditional Medicare (Parts A and B) does not cover meal delivery services or in-home meal preparation as a stand-alone benefit.
-Some Medicare Advantage plans offer supplemental meal delivery benefits — particularly following a hospitalization — so it is worth reviewing your specific plan.
-In-home meal preparation provided as part of a broader personal care plan may be covered by long-term care insurance, Veterans Administration benefits (including VA Aid & Attendance), or TRICARE for eligible beneficiaries.
+Traditional Medicare (Parts A and B) does not cover meal delivery services or in-home meal preparation as a standalone benefit.
+Some Medicare Advantage plans offer supplemental meal delivery benefits — particularly following a hospitalization — so it is worth reviewing the specific plan.
+In-home meal preparation provided as part of a broader personal care plan may be covered by long-term care insurance, Veterans Administration benefits including VA Aid & Attendance, or TRICARE for eligible beneficiaries.
 BrightStar Care of Burleson accepts long-term care insurance and can assist with VA Community Care and TRICARE authorizations.
-Note: BrightStar Care of Burleson does not accept Medicare as a payer for home care services.
+BrightStar Care of Burleson does not accept Medicare as a payer for home care services.
+Our long-term care insurance and home care page explains coverage options in more detail.

-Can I pay someone to do my meal prep?
+Can I pay someone to do my meal prep at home?

-What in-home support services does BrightStar Care of Burleson provide beyond meal prep?
+What other in-home support services does BrightStar Care of Burleson provide?

-This article was written under the direction of Patrick Acker, owner of BrightStar Care of Burleson.
-BrightStar Care of Burleson is a Joint Commission Accredited home care agency serving the SW Fort Worth, Burleson, and greater Johnson County area.
-Joint Commission Accreditation is the gold standard in home health care quality, and BrightStar Care of Burleson pursues it to ensure every client receives safe, evidence-based, and compassionate care at home.
+About BrightStar Care of Burleson: BrightStar Care of Burleson is a Joint Commission Accredited home care agency serving SW Fort Worth, Burleson, and the greater Johnson County area.
+Joint Commission Accreditation is the gold standard in home health care quality.
+Our franchise is operated locally, and all care plans are overseen by a Registered Nurse Director of Nursing to ensure safe, evidence-based, and compassionate care at home.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.